mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 hydrogen.
 A hefty Cr250 landing fee, higher than is usual even at some high–quality ports, is levied at the port.
-This is payable whether or not ships take on water, as the locals view water as one of their world’s most precious resources and feel the need to tax all visitors to offset the loss.
+This is payable whether or not ships take on water, as the locals view water as one of their world's most precious resources and feel the need to tax all visitors to offset the loss.

 The Jonkeereen, live separately to the mainstream humans for